-You need to know how you spend money in a monthly basis.
+You need to know how you spend money on a monthly basis.
 Keep all your receipts, jot down all the cash you used and expenses using credit cards.
 Then, total it when it is the end of the month.
-For example, jotting down all the expenses give you a rough idea on how are you spending each month.
+For example, jotting down all the expenses give you a rough idea of how are you spending each month.

-It's your money; you need to control how you spend.
+It’s your money; you need to control how you spend.
 The only person you can help when you are spending more than you earned is yourself.
-On the other hand, if you have idea how you spend your money, you can cut unnecessary expenditure.
-For example, if you have 500 dollars allocated to savings every month, you will be more consistent in practicing it.
+On the other hand, if you have an idea of how you spend your money, you can cut unnecessary expenditure.
+For example, if you have 500 dollars allocated to savings every month, you will be more consistent in practising it.

 Your expenses may change as time passes.
 The great part of a budget is that you can keep track of changes in your life to give you an idea of where your money went during the year.
 For example, your car broke down during January and your budget will be changed.

 Credit card debt can easily build up when you constantly using it.
-Remember that credit cards also carry high interest rates and penalties if you do not pay on time.
+Remember that credit cards also carry high-interest rates and penalties if you do not pay on time.
 It’s best to avoid credit card debt by keeping the credit card in your wallet only for the times you might really need.
-For example, use credit card when you forget to bring money out.
+For example, use a credit card when you forget to bring money out.